Talha-T/neistion/README.md

     Takes express instance in.
 You can do anything with express you need here.
 Runs after defining routes.
 - #### json?: boolean
     Whether JSON serialization should be made or not.
 If not, literal objects are written to requests.
+- #### strictPropertyCheck?: boolean
+    If set to true, parameter objects with extra properties will be an invalid parameter.

 #### api.start(port)
-    Starts the API up at the given port. **You need to re-`setup()` everytime you modify options of api.**
+    Starts the API up at the given port.
 #### api.setup()
-    Redefines the routes, depending on options.
+    Redefines the routes from scratch, depending on options.
+#### api.addApiCall(call)
+    Adds an API call to the route handlers.
+You do not need to `setup()` after this function.

 ## Missing something?
 Feel free to open an issue for requests.
 They are welcome.